jxx-project/Polymorphic/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=C:/path/to/Polymorphic
 ```

 There is no default for `CMAKE_INSTALL_PREFIX` on Windows.
-Commands above will create a Visual Studio solution with an INSTALL and a RUN_TESTS project.
+Commands above will create a Visual Studio solution with an `INSTALL` and a `check` project.

+**Note:** When using Visual Studio 2013 please configure the [Visual C++ Compiler November 2013 CTP](https://www.microsoft.com/en-us/download/details.aspx?id=41151) toolset in order to get support for `noexcept`.
+Adding the option `-TCTP_Nov2013` to the cmake command line will then select the appropriate compiler.

 ## License